Dynamic Programming for Epistemic Uncertainty in Markov Decision Processes: Preliminaries

 A risk measure is a map from random variables to $\R$.
 Examples include the expectation: $\rho(\tX) = \E(\tX)$ and the Value-at-Risk ($\var_{\alpha}$) defined as the upper $(1-\alpha)$-quantile of $\tX$: $\var_{\alpha}(\tX) = \inf \{x \in \R \; | \; \bP(\tX \leq x) > 1 - \alpha\}$ for some $\alpha \in (0,1)$, as well as the {\em essential infimum} ($\essInf$) and the {\em essential supremum} ($\essSup$), defined as

 which coincide with the infimum and supremum of the support of $\tX$ (when $\tX$ is bounded, see Lemma~\ref{lem:essinf esssup = inf sup}).
-Recent work on risk-averse MDPs has also focused on the Conditional Value-at-Risk (\cvar)~\citep{chow2015risk,godbout2025fundamental}, the Entropic Risk Measure (\erm) and the Entropic Value-at-Risk (\evar)~\citep{hau2023entropic}.
+Recent work on risk-averse MDPs has also focused on the Conditional Value-at-Risk (\cvar)~\cite{chow2015risk,godbout2025fundamental}, the Entropic Risk Measure (\erm) and the Entropic Value-at-Risk (\evar)~\cite{hau2023entropic}.
+The terminology ``Conditional Value-at-Risk'' should not be confused with the conditional risk mappings used in time-consistent dynamic risk models, e.g.~\citep{ruszczynski2010risk}.
+In this paper, \cvar{} is a static risk measure (also called Average Value-at-Risk, Tail Value-at-Risk, or superquantile) applied to a single random variable.
 Classical analysis of risk measures focuses on a small number of important properties.
-We introduce here the ones that play a role in our framework: \begin{itemize} \item A risk measure $\rho$ is {\bf monotone} if $\rho(\tX) \geq \rho(\tY)$ for any random variables $\tX,\tY$ such that $\tX \geq \tY$ a.s. \item A risk measure $\rho$ is {\bf translation-invariant} if $\rho(\tX+c) = \rho(\tX)+c$, for any $c\in\R$ and random variable $\tX$. \item A risk measure $\rho$ is {\bf law-invariant} if it only depends on the law of the random variables, i.e. if $\rho(\tX)=\rho(\tY)$ for any random variables $\tX,\tY$ that have same law.
+We introduce here the ones that play a role in our framework: \begin{itemize}[nosep, itemsep= \smallskipamount] \item A risk measure $\rho$ is {\bf monotone} if $\rho(\tX) \geq \rho(\tY)$ for any random variables $\tX,\tY$ such that $\tX \geq \tY$ a.s. \item A risk measure $\rho$ is {\bf translation-invariant} if $\rho(\tX+c) = \rho(\tX)+c$, for any $c\in\R$ and random variable $\tX$. \item A risk measure $\rho$ is {\bf law-invariant} if it only depends on the law of the random variables, i.e. if $\rho(\tX)=\rho(\tY)$ for any random variables $\tX,\tY$ that have same law.
 We provide an example and a discussion on risk measures that are not law-invariant in Example~\ref{ex: non-law-invariant}. \end{itemize} Most standard risk measures, including $\E$, $\essInf$, $\essSup$, $\var$, $\cvar$, $\erm{}$ and $\evar{}$, satisfy these properties.
 Non-law-invariant risk measures exhibit less interpretable behaviours, see Example~\ref{ex: non-law-invariant} for an example.
 We refer to Chapter 4 in~\citet{follmer2016stochastic} for an introduction to risk measures and to Appendix~\ref{app:risk measures} for further details.